Burgers are too hard to resist. Especially while you’re stuck at home and there’s a commercial for juicy burgers from McDonald’s or Burger King on TV.

 Reasons such as using regular grill pans instead of grill grates is a common mistake that makes a burger patty shrink on the grill.

-- Wrong Temperature.
+- Wrong temperature

 If the temperature on your grill is excessively high, then the burger patties will definitely shrink.
 Cooking the burger patty at a moderate temperature is always preferable.

-Because higher temperature always soaks out the fat and water inside, thus the shrinkage occurs.
+Because higher temperature always soaks out the fat and water inside, thus shrinkage occurs.
 One of the main reasons for the temperature getting increased is when you cook your meat by keeping the lid closed.

 Never expect a juicy and healthy result from a lean patty.
 Your patty needs to be in good shape.
-That’s why try finding meat for burgers that has at least the ratio of 80% of meat and 20% of fat.
+That’s why try finding meat for burgers that has at least a ratio of 80% of meat and 20% of fat.

 Without the fat inside, the patties not only go through a shrinkage but also you won’t get the delicious taste similar to the restaurants.

-- Using Additives
+- Using additives

 Meats with additives are meant to be shrunk.
 Often in many grocery stores, you will find meats containing saltwater or other types of additives.